 300 g/m² = heavyweight

-In general, we recommend the light and midweight categories of fleece, particularly if being active.
+In general, we recommend the light and midweight categories of fleece, particularly if you're going to be active.
 A heavyweight fleece jacket will keep you warm and toasty, but maybe a little too warm.
-The North Face Denali Jacket - Women's is an example of a heavyweight piece that works well as a warm outer layer.
+The North Face Denali 2 is a heavyweight option that works well as a warm outer layer.
 However, the material is bulkier, and it doesn't layer as well under a shell as a midweight layer or synthetic jacket would.

 Choosing between a lightweight and midweight layer can be difficult.
 Base your decision primarily on the temperature of the environment where you are going to use it most, and how active you will be.
 Very active and somewhat cold?
 Go for lightweight, like the Outdoor Research Deviator Hoody.
 Not as high cardio but colder temps?
 Midweight is a better bet, like the Patagonia Re-Tool Snap-T Pullover.

-Fleece jackets can be sprayed with a protective coating to increase their ability to repel water.
-The Arc'teryx Fortrez Hoody - Women's, has a "Hardshell Technology" construction that makes water bead up on the surface of the material and roll.
-Other models might use a DWR (durable water repellent) coating to achieve the same effect.
-This is an important feature to consider if you think you will be wearing your fleece in the elements, because once the fabric is wet, it loses its breathability, even if it still retains warmth.
+Some manufacturers will attempt to make a fleece more wind or water resistant than it naturally is.
+Some might have a DWR (durable water repellent) treatment applied to the surface to increase its ability to repel water, while the Arc'teryx Fortrez Hoody has a "Hardshell Technology" construction that makes water bead up on the surface of the material and roll off.
+This is an important feature to consider if you think you will be wearing your fleece in poor weather conditions, because once the fabric is wet, it loses its breathability, even if it still retains warmth.

 If you plan on using your jacket in a windy environment, you'll want to consider a model with some wind protection as well.
-The "Hardshell Technology" is a flexible polymer that helps block the wind more than a porous fleece jacket.
-There are some other options as well, such as Polartec's Wind Pro fabric, whereby the fabric has a tighter construction and will resist penetration by the wind.
-There is also Gore-Tex's "Windstopper" fabric, which uses a wind-blocking membrane between layers of fleece.
-While these fabrics are helpful at blocking the wind, note that there is a trade-off and that more wind protective fleeces will likely not be as breathable.
-And, remember, even when fleeces are wind and water resistant, they are not a replacement for a rain jacket or hardshell in steady or heavy precipitation, but are a good option as an outer layer in windy conditions, say when alpine climbing.
+The "Hardshell" on the Arc'teryx Fortrez is a flexible polymer that helps block the wind more than a porous fleece jacket.
+There are some other options as well, such as Polartec's Wind Pro, which has a tighter construction than other fleeces, and Gore-Tex's "Windstopper," which uses a wind-blocking membrane between layers of fleece.
+While these fabrics are helpful at blocking the wind, note that there is a trade-off; the more they protect from the wind, the less breathable they will be.
+Even when fleeces are wind and water resistant, they are not a replacement for a rain jacket or hardshell in steady or heavy precipitation.
+We often prefer to keep our fleeces as breathable as possible, and then layer over it with a windbreaker jacket on windy days.

 Having a hood can be both a positive or negative, depending on what you will be wearing the layer for.
-If you are going to be using it as an outer layer when ice climbing, having a hood (and it should be a helmet-compatible one) is key to keeping you warmer and preventing snow and ice chunks from falling down your neck.
-The Patagonia R1 Hoody and Arc'teryx Fortrez Hoody both have helmet-compatible hoods that are ideal for those situations.
-If, however, you plan on wearing this layer under a ski jacket, then a hood is not always the best idea as they tend to bunch up at the base of your neck.
-That can obstruct your range of motion for your head and can impede your field of view, particularly if you are wearing a ski helmet.
-Finally, a hood is a nice feature to have on a cozy around-town model, as you can put it up or down depending upon the weather.
+If you are going to be using it as an outer layer when ice climbing, having a hood is key to keeping you warmer as well as preventing snow and ice chunks from falling down your neck.
+The Patagonia R1, Rab Nucleus, OR Deviator, and Arc'teryx Fortrez all have helmet-compatible hoods that are ideal for those situations.
+If you plan on wearing it under a ski jacket, then a hood is not always the best idea as they tend to bunch up at the base of your neck.
+This can obstruct your range of motion for your head and can impede your field of view, particularly if you are wearing a ski helmet.
+We prefer The North Face Osito 2 and Patagonia R2 when skiing and snowboarding for this reason.

 Some people love this design element, and others can't stand them, so the first thing you should check out is if you even like the feel of thumb loops or not.
 If so, they are a nice feature to have as they increase the coverage of the jacket and prevent your wrist from getting exposed if, say, there is a gap between your gloves and your outer layer.
-Same as with a hood, they prevent snow and ice from entering your jacket the wrong way.
-They also prevent your sleeves from riding up when putting another layer on, or when swinging your arms overhead, as when ice climbing.
+They can prevent snow and ice from entering your jacket the wrong way and also prevent your sleeves from riding up when putting another layer on, or when swinging your arms overhead, as when ice climbing.
+The Patagonia R1 and Outdoor Research Deviator are the only two models that we tested with thumb loops.

-As with any piece of outdoor gear and clothing, you should carefully consider what type of activities you will need a fleece jacket for.
+As with any piece of outdoor gear and clothing, you should carefully consider what type of activities you will be doing.
 If you plan on being very active, then choose a technical fleece jacket, but if you are only looking for a cozy layer to lounge around in, then an around-town model should do the trick.
 Also, keep in mind that there are other types of insulating layers out there.
 In general, fleeces are bulkier and not as warm as a synthetic or down jacket of a similar weight.
-So, if you are going to be more sedentary and won't need a very breathable layer, then you would be better off with one of those layers instead.
+So, if you are going to be more sedentary and won't need a very breathable layer, then you'll be better off with one of those layers instead.
 However, fleeces certainly have that coziness factor that you don't get with an insulated or down jacket.
-Check out The Best Down Jacket for Women Review and The Best Insulated Jacket for Women Review for more information on those options.

 We all have different body shapes, and no two gear companies use the same fit or measurements for their products.
 If you tend to have some measurements that are different from the "norm," try on as many different brands as possible until you find the one that fits you best.
-There are a few different key criteria that you want to keep in mind when fitting a fleece jacket.
+There are a few things to keep in mind when fitting a fleece jacket.

-We are not shaped like men, and outdoor gear designers seem to have finally realized that.
-Most technical models will be cut with a certain amount of tapering at the waist and flaring at the hips.
+Women are not shaped like men, and outdoor gear designers seem to have finally realized that.
+Most technical models are cut with a certain amount of tapering at the waist and flaring at the hips.
 Having a form-fitting silhouette is key to getting a good fit under a harness or pack.
 Too much extra material at the waist will bunch up and be uncomfortable, so make sure that your technical fleeces are more form fitting.

 This might not matter so much for an around-town fleece, but it is crucial if you will be wearing it under a pack or harness.
-The Arc'teryx Fortrez and Outdoor Research Deviator Hoody were cut a little short on the torso and they tended to ride up under a harness backpack waistbelt.
+The Arc'teryx Covert Cardigan and Outdoor Research Deviator Hoody are cut a little short on the torso, and they tend to ride up under a harness backpack waistbelt.
 Make sure the model that you choose extends at least three to four inches below your hip bones to avoid this.